 There are tons of reasons why an internal communication audit may be beneficial for you.
 If you’re an organization that’s looking to figure out how to make sense of your internal comms data and need a baseline to measure certain things against, an audit may be the way to go.

-Or perhaps you’re looking to create an internal comms strategy and want to conduct an audit in the hopes that it’ll help you be more strategic with your decision making skills in 2019.
+Or perhaps you’re looking to create an internal communications plan and want to conduct an audit in the hopes that it’ll help you be more strategic with your decision-making skills in 2020.

-Whatever your reasons are for conducting an IC audit, it’s an excellent idea to do so now at the beginning of the year so you can gauge what worked previously and what didn’t and set some concrete goals to help you succeed this year!
+Whatever your reasons are for conducting an internal communications audit, it’s an excellent idea to do so now at the beginning of the year so you can gauge what worked previously and what didn’t and set some concrete goals to help you succeed this year!

 2) Evaluate Your Internal Communication Strategy

-This may also be the best time to whip out your internal comms strategy and take a look at what’s been working and what’s been flailing.
+This may also be the best time to whip out your internal communications strategy and take a look at what’s been working and what’s been flailing.

 Better yet, if you never had the chance to make a strategy in the first place and have been focusing on the tactics, now is the best time to craft one.
 When setting goals within your strategy, make sure they are SMART (specific, measurable, attainable, realistic and time-bound).

 If you already have a strategy in place, ask yourself: